pyroscope/rtorrent-ps/docs/install.rst

 .. important::

-    Most of the command blocks further below can be cut & pasted wholesale into a terminal.
+    Most of the command blocks further below can be copied & pasted wholesale into a terminal.
 Note that ``bash`` *here documents* (``... <<'EOF'``) **MUST** be pasted at once, up to and including the line having a single ``EOF`` on it.